Alsafy01/Full-Subtractor-Circuit/README.md

 ###  Check if numbers are same signs or different signs
-using the same FS circuit one the two signs bits we will can get three info [different, Borrow, XNOR] usually we in that case we use the (different & borrow) bits to figure out which is positve and which is negative but the no garbge design serves us with the ( XNOR ) bit which negligent the Borrow in bit and results only about the to numbers bits. that can compress the checked bits in more genral problem with Borrow in
+using the same FS circuit one the two signs bits we will can get three info [different, Borrow, XNOR] usually we in that case we use the (different & borrow) bits to figure out which is positve and which is negative but the no garbge design serves us with the ( XNOR ) bit which negligent the effect of Borrow in bit on it and it's value only dependes on the to numbers bits, and that reduse the needed info to one bit insted of two. so that can compress the checked bits in more genral problem with variable Borrow in

 * <ins>Borrow In</ins>: = 0